+2. On successful deletion of the MBS Policy Association:

+- the PCF may deregister at the BSF from being the PCF serving the MBS Session, if the PCF created such MBS Session binding during the creation of the MBS Policy Association, as specified in clause 5.2.2.2; and

-2. On successful deletion of the MBS Policy Session Association, the PCF shall respond with an HTTP "204 No Content" status code.
+- the PCF shall respond to the NF service consumer (MB-SMF) with an HTTP "204 No Content" status code.

 If errors occur when processing the HTTP DELETE request, the PCF shall apply the error handling procedures specified in clause 6.1.7.